 Study for eight months each year

 Instead of moving between school and work every four months for co-op, you'll study for eight consecutive months of school in the regular system of study.
-Focus on your courses and get involved with student clubs or sports teams.

 An EDGE for your career